-At the time of developing the current SEA, chapter 4 of the programme document covering the monitoring has been sent for consideration to the PC members.
-Chapter 2 does not include provisions on the planned monitoring activities, except for the mere identification of output and result indicators for each of the selected specific objectives.
-These are selected from the common output and result indicators for the ERDF and the Cohesion Fund, listed in the annex of the ERDF Regulation, without baseline or target values and data sources at the moment.
+Output and result indicators are selected from the common output and result indicators for the ERDF and the Cohesion Fund, listed in the annex of the ERDF Regulation.
+Baseline and target values, as well as data sources are provided for each indicator.
 These indicators account for the number of direct outputs (strategies and action plans, pilot actions, jointly developed solutions, participations, etc.) either during programme implementation (listed as output indicators) or after the completion of funded projects (listed as result indicators, to measure the multiplication, upscaling or roll-out results).
-As a part of the full programme document to be prepared later, a complete monitoring system needs to be specified, to be operated as part of the programme management, by the programme implementation bodies (Managing Authority, National Authorities, Joint Secretariat), also involving territorial environmental authorities and ministries relevant for environmental issues from all participating countries of the Programme.
+This means that the indicators selected do not monitor indirect effects on the environmental status or socioeconomic characteristics of the programme area.